mody-suNNy/Internet-Banking-system/README.md

 # Internet-Banking-system
-using php, html, css and for database use xammp server.
+php, html, css and for database use xammp server. credit and debit both functionality included in this project